ethan-wit/ethan-wit.github.io/angular/angular.md

 }
 ```

 The Promise constructor returns another Promise; this allows you to chain functions that act on successive Promises, using the then and catch methods.
 The then method can take two callback functions, the first is executed if the resolve function is executed in the constructor, and the second is executed if the reject function is executed in the constructor.
+The initial Promise is executed synchronously (but its callback generally executes an asynchronous function anyway), and the chained then/catch methods all executed asynchronously.

 In the above example it appears that the resolve and reject functions do not serve any purpose.
-However, when a then method is chained to the promise, the parameter passed to resolve/reject function is available as the parameter to the associated function in the then method.
+However, when a then method is chained to the Promise, the parameter passed to resolve/reject function is available as the parameter to the associated function in the then method.
 This allows you to pass the promised information from the asynchronous function to the downstream functions.
 Below is an example:

 ```
 promise = a();